chevybowtie/NESDR-Smart-v5-APRS-iGate/README.md

 - `--calibrate` to measure and apply frequency correction
 - `--scan` to scan bands without decoding
 - `--upload` to submit queued spots to WSPRnet
+- `--heartbeat` to send a wsprstat ping when `--upload` finds no successes
 - `--config PATH` to point at an alternate configuration file

 WSPR data is stored beneath `~/.local/share/neo-rx/wspr/` by default.